Save big (up to $1,875) on small business tools with our free membership, business.com+

 How do you get a VoIP number?

-• Set up your account: Nearly all providers allow you to switch on and off new lines and configure system features via an online dashboard — that could be in your browser or via a cell phone app.
-You can set calls to your number to divert to another handset or number, switch on your voicemail or even set up an auto-attendant (the automated service that allows callers to choose a department by pressing a number on their keypad).
+3. Set up your account.
+Most providers let you activate new lines and configure system features from an online dashboard, either in your browser or through a mobile app.
+You can route calls to another handset or number, enable voicemail or create an auto-attendant (the automated menu that lets callers press a number to reach a department).

 TipBottom line